ortfero

 | functiontype .

-a record is a fixed sequence of named fields. the field list, a recdef, is a possibly empty comma-separated list of name-and-type pairs opened by a colon and closed by a semicolon.
+a record is a fixed sequence of named fields. the field list, a recdef, is a possibly empty comma-separated list of name-and-type pairs in braces.

 recordtype = "record" recdef .